 Do debt relief programs hurt you?

 The goal of any debt settlement program is to provide relief, not to put you in a worse position.
 However, it is important that you work with a firm that will ensure you are properly educated on all relevant debt consolidation & relief options in Canada.
+In certain instances, especially if you are settling bad debt with the various debt solutions your credit may improve as you no longer have the weight of the negative accounts on your credit report.

 How can I get my debt forgiven in Canada?